andyneff/wine_msys64/README.md

 1. `MSYS2_WINE_WORKAROUND` - Environment variable
     - 0 for debian:8 based OSes, 1 for all others.
 If additional workarounds
       are needed, then 2, 3, 4, etc...
+1. `CHERE_INVOKING` Environment variable
+    - By default, a login shell on msys2 will change to the home directory.
+This behavior is disabled by default, to re-enable it, set `CHERE_INVOKING` to a blank string

 ## Motivation